richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Monitoring

-### Resources
+### Monitoring Resources
-Current resource setup is unclear...
-Diagnostic Settings are deployed via Azure Policy, but there is not a known, central instance of Application Insights or Log Analytics.
-- RECOMMENDATION: Deploy centralized logging and log analytics (for example, using Application Insights) to capture real-time performance metrics
+A centralized Log Analytics workspace is already in place (diagnostic settings auto‑deployed via Azure Policy).
+Application Insights is not yet set up but will be provisioned via Terraform.
+- RECOMMENDATION: Deploy a single Application Insights instance (per environment) via Terraform to collect telemetry from App Service, Bot Service, and Prompt Flow container apps
+- RECOMMENDATION: Validate that all resources—including container apps and the Bot App Service—have their diagnostic settings correctly pointing to the central Log Analytics workspace
-- QUESTION: What is the customer's timeline and strategy for deploying Application Insights and establishing proactive monitoring dashboards?
+- QUESTION: What naming conventions and tagging standards should we apply to the Application Insights resources?

 ### Logs, Metrics & Alerts
 Current metric capture is unclear.